diya-agrawal1/SignSense-AI/architecture.md

 Key design choices include:

-- Lightweight neural network
+- Lightweight neural network (~18.6K parameters, ~25 KB on disk — see `TechnicalReport.md` §1–§3)
 - Small feature vector (63 values)
 - Browser-native inference
-- No network latency
+- No network latency for the classifier or hand-tracking steps, once their one-time assets are cached
 - Efficient React rendering

+Actual measured latency, memory, and device-testing gaps are tracked in detail in `TechnicalReport.md` — this document only covers the design intent, not measured numbers.

 ---